Arlington Aerials

 Picture

-Allison Hallowell - Level 4
+Allison Hallowell - Lead Coach Level 4

 Allison is a USAG Women's Professional Competitive Coach with seven years of gymnastics coaching experience.
 She began coaching in high school at the local JCC, where she taught adaptive abilities, as well as recreational and competitive programs.
 When Allison moved to Pennsylvania for college, she had the opportunity to coach at Jewarts Gymnastics with the Pittsburgh Northstars.
 As a Developmental Team Coach, Allison worked with levels 4-10, including high-achieving athletes who've qualified for Regional and National Championships (several now competing in the NCAA.)